Contribute to our Access Project Today!

 C2 Wild Water Racing, Forth Falls, Grandtully, River Tay

-So you like to go fast but the flat water is not quite getting your heart racing enough.
-WWR or Wild Water Racing is about, you guessed it, raceing down a river as fast as possible.
+So you like to go fast but the flat water is not quite getting your heart racing enough?
+WWR or Wild Water Racing is about, you guessed it, racing down a river as fast as possible.

 Trips run infrequently but are usually organised by request.
 Get in touch with secretary@forthcanoeclub.com